Skip to content

 Set up your domain

-Before using Email Sending, you need to configure your domain.
+Before using Email Sending, configure your domain.

 Go to Email Sending